 As for hosting a webinar on a phone or tablet, my first reaction is usually “don’t do that.”
 Usually.

-When you’re hosting a webinar, you’re doing a lot more than just talking.
-You’re managing the chat, taking questions, releasing and responding to polls, triggering sales offers, screen-sharing, playing videos, the list goes on.
+When you host a webinar, you do a lot more than just talk.
+You manage the chat, take questions, release and respond to polls, trigger sales offers, screen-share, play videos, and the list goes on.

 That’s what makes a webinar more powerful than a video or a podcast – and makes it godawful to run from something handheld.